-Esteemed Divorce & Family Law Firm Serving the Needs of Portland Clients
+Esteemed Divorce & Family Law Firm Serving the Needs of Portland Area Clients

 If you are facing divorce or other family law issues, it is crucial that you secure high-quality legal representation as you proceed.
 Your life and those of your spouse and/or children are simply too important to take any risks with your counsel.
-Lee Tyler Family Law, P.C. has been helping Portland family law clients resolve their issues and move forward for over 30 years and we are eager to do the same for you.
+Lee Tyler Family Law, P.C. has been helping Oregon and southwest Washington family law clients resolve their issues and move forward for over 30 years and we are eager to do the same for you.

 One of the most stressful aspects of a divorce is the division of assets, such as your home, cars, stock market investments, and more.
 Furthermore, debt acquired by the both of you doesn’t go away; it, too, needs to be divvied up.
 This process tends to go much smoother when you can put together at least a preliminary plan before you go to court.
 We can help you determine what is realistic to expect to walk away with and offer to take on based on your new financial situation.